Chapter 2: Getting started with Python: Miniforge, VS Code and conda environments

 print(text_A + text_B)

-General suggestions for code cell: You can use code cells to separate, e.g., the variable definition part, your main algorithm and a potential plot command section from each other.
+General suggestions for code cells: You can use code cells to separate, for example, variable definitions, the main algorithm, and a plotting section from each other.

 Summary